 Sweet Potato Benefits

 We all love the sugary, caramelized flavor of sweet potatoes, but the benefits of sweet potatoes are what make this spud spectacular!
 Behind their colorful interior, sweet potatoes are chock full of nutrients from which you can easily benefit when prepared properly.

 Benefits of Sweet Potatoes:

-- VITAMIN A When eaten with the skin on*, a medium sweet potato has over four times the recommended daily intake of vitamin A, which plays a vital role in vision, bone development and immune function.
-Vitamin A is a fat soluble vitamin, so be sure to eat your sweet potato with a little bit of fat, like a pat of butter, for maximum vitamin absorption.
+- VITAMIN A When eaten with the skin on, one medium sweet potato contains over 100% of the recommended daily amount of vitamin A, which plays a role in vision, bone development and immune function.
+For maximum absorption of vitamin A, be sure to pair your sweet potato with foods that contain some fat – such as a pat of butter or avocado.

-- COMPLEX CARBOHYDRATES Sweet potatoes are made of complex carbohydrates (energy) that is released at a steady pace for a constant source of vitality, so no sugar highs or lows to worry about.
+- CARBOHYDRATES Sweet potatoes are made of complex carbohydrates that are released at a steady pace for a constant source of energy, so no sugar highs or lows to worry about.

-- LOW IN CALORIES A medium sweet potato (2 inches in diameter and 5 inches in length) is about 103 calories when baked in the skin, making sweet potatoes an ideal food for weight management.
+- CALORIES A medium sweet potato (approximately 2 inches in diameter and 5 inches in length) contains about 100 calories when baked in the skin.

 For the complete nutritional analysis of a medium sweet potato, baked in its skin, visit the USDA website.